ice-csic-astroexotic/ML-Poppyns/docs/_site/getting_started/htcondor.rst

 SSH sessions
 ************

-Using the JupyterHub online interface at https://jupyter.pic.es/ we are able to run and read files in the :code:`software` folder.
+Using the JupyterHub online interface at https://jupyter.pic.es/ we are able to run and read files in the :code:`/data/magnesia/software` folder.
 However, to have writing access to this folder we need to log in via ssh.
 To do so, type the following command in a terminal:

 .. code-block:: bash